eXtremeDB’s streamlined design minimizes IoT system’s demand for memory and CPU resources.

 With an embedded database that demands less memory and CPU cycles, these resources can be used to develop more and better features for the end user.
 CPU hits consume power, too, so using an embedded database with minimal CPU demands contributes to longer battery life in devices such as portable audio players.

 JVC, the Japanese consumer electronics giant, integrated eXtremeDB in its portable audio player, to take advantage of the benefits described above.
-To learn more about their project, read the article How to manage playlist data in MP3 player embedded software.
+To learn more about their project, read the article, How to manage playlist data in MP3 player embedded software.

 Get more information about the eXtremeDB for the IoT.
+Learn how powerful a database management system with small code size can be, and try platform independent eXtremeDB.